MarikoIwata/csbin-tribute/README.md

 On that sentimental note, enjoy :)

+### _Update 6 April 2022:_

+- This is still a work-in-progress.
+Sections that are in a presentable state

+  - intro (up to challenge 11 'longest word')

+  - callbacks

+  - closures (tests written for challenges 1-17)

+  - OOP
+    - object literals

+    - Object.create

+    - new keyword

+    - es6 classes

+    - subclassing

+  - extensions

+    - closures

 ### _Update 27 March 2022:_

 - I couldn't help myself and am coming up with additional challenges that I hope are instructive.